Alien-Worlds/the-lore/README.md

 Bud snapped upright, eyes wide open as the yellow warning light began flashing above the doorway.
 The chamber whirred behind the hermetically sealed doors and a pleasant voice chimed "Identific confirmed.
 Decontamination in progress."
 The reinforced security doors clanged open to the sides, and the pressurized chamber doors hissed as they opened diagonally.

 Bud was comfortable working alone and often felt that he was treated as an inconvenience by Altan society because of his age.
 He appreciated the isolation and indifference of adults, but his beloved aunt, a doctor, was always watching him closely, ensuring he adhered to the Altan directive.
-Science, to Bud, was a wild thing—a force of nature that couldn't be caged by rules or parameters.
+Science, to Bud, was a wild thing-a force of nature that couldn't be caged by rules or parameters.
 The Altans, with their obsession for control, would never understand that.
 They feared what they couldn't tame, but Bud had no such fear.
 To him, the laws of physics and space-time did not follow the rules set by adults, even if they were hundreds of years old.

 Finally, the figure moved forward from the doors, the steady floating walk the rigid posture.
-Bud looked up from his project through his thermal Plaz view screen and made eye contact with the good doctor—his overbearing aunt.
+Bud looked up from his project through his thermal Plaz view screen and made eye contact with the good doctor-his overbearing aunt.
 The two had developed a unique sign language to share sensitive information without alerting others, and it was customary to exchange small hand gestures when they first saw each other, indicating if it was safe to speak openly.
 The doctor signaled all clear and then began to speak to Bud using her voice enhancement mods.
 Both were in full contamination suits connected through their triactor jacks.

 The doctor's voice gently filled the room, but this non-aggressive tone bothered Bud.
 Known for his playful defiance, he responded in a ridiculous frog voice, fully aware that it drove her crazy.

 "Bud, you've been in here longer than recommended," the doctor began, her tone firm.
 "One of my technicians informed me that you removed their passcode authorization to enter this room.
-You know the rules—we are working under supervision, and your body needs rest.
+You know the rules-we are working under supervision, and your body needs rest.
 Every time I have to come find you, it takes me away from other Altans who need my assistance."

 In response, Bud's voice was a series of croaks and ribbits, a mischievous smile playing across his face.
 The doctor's hands flashed a signal that clearly meant, "I'll kill you if you don't stop that," matched with a stern expression.
 Laughingly, Bud responded with a mock-crying baby voice, further amplifying the doctor's frustration.